nextgenthemes/advanced-responsive-video-embedder/README.txt

 = 1.4.2 =
 * Options dialog overhaul
-* replaced fancybox with colorbox
+* replaced Fancybox with Colorbox

 = 1.0 =
 * Removed Services that went down over the years